JoeJasinski/WindyTransit/README.md

 steps that you already followed. http://www.chicagodjango.com/blog/geo-django-quickstart/

-4) To get mapnik to work, add this to the PYTHON_PATH
+4) To get mapnik to work, add this to the PYTHONPATH

     export PYTHONPATH="$PYTHONPATH:/usr/lib/pymodules/python2.7/"